edamla/mediterraneanagency/_books/2021-09-01-hayreddin-barbarossa.md

 were interested in sailing and received great help from Yavuz’s elder brother Korkut.
 Upon his death, they went to Tunisia and ascended to the sultanate in Algeria with their conquests.
-Suleiman the Mag- nificent had to break up the Christian unity that had developed in the West after Charles V became em- peror.
+Suleiman the Magnificent had to break up the Christian unity that had developed in the West after Charles V became emperor.
 He had himself on land, but in the seas he needed a Captain-Darya who could oppose Andrea
 Doria.
 This could only be Hızır, the only surviving member of the Barbarosian Brothers.